Adventure Canada – Driving On Gravel

-Many backcountry roads are impassable many month of the year, depending on the province you’re in.
-July till middle of September is probably safest time for your adventure Canada in regards to the weather.
+Many backcountry roads are impassable many months of the year, depending on the province you’re in.
+July till the middle of September is probably safest time for your adventure Canada in regards to the weather.

 At any time of year, the weather can change suddenly.
 A downpour can make the road you’re on into a mudslide.
 That’s when you need 4WD!